W1905EP SystemVue Radar Model Library

 - Click here to see simulation models

 The W1905 blockset and its example workspaces serve as algorithmic and architectural reference designs to verify radar performance under different signal conditions.
 These can include target and RCS scenarios, clutter conditions, jammers and environmental interferers, and more.
-By accounting for a diverse set of environmental effects, while maintaining an open modeling environment (.m, C++, VHDL, test equipment), the Radar system designer can explore architectures with high confidence in early R&D, without requiring expensive outdoor range testing or hardware simulators.
+By accounting for a diverse set of environmental effects, while maintaining an open modeling environment (MATLAB, C++, VHDL, test equipment), the Radar system designer can explore architectures with high confidence in early R&D, without requiring expensive outdoor range testing or hardware simulators.

 SystemVue connects baseband algorithm modelers with a variety of other domains.
 SystemVue can also be used to create reference signals for download to test equipment, as well as post-process signals captured from test equipment, to create virtual verification systems at low cost.